-We have audited the accompanying financial statements of Industrial Bank Co., Ltd. (the "Bank"), which comprise the consolidated and bank balance sheets as at 31 December 2020, the consolidated and Bank's income statements, the consolidated and Bank's statements of changes in shareholders' equity for the year then ended, and notes to the financial statements.
+We have audited the accompanying financial statements of Industrial Bank Co., Ltd. (the "Bank"), which comprise the consolidated and bank balance sheets as at 31 December 2020, the consolidated and Bank's income statements, the consolidated and Bank's cash flow statements, the consolidated and Bank's statements of changes in shareholders' equity for the year then ended, and notes to the financial statements.